 It seems that things around the globe head to panic over any number of things.
 Does that mean you need to panic?
 NO. However, you do need to be prepared.
-This last weekend, people panicked and whole entire store shelves were emptied, right down to the toilet paper.
+This last weekend, people panicked and whole entire store shelves were emptied, right down to toilet paper was not to be had.
 So, what would you do if the food supply were interrupted and you could not get out?

 Few of us can afford to straight out buy 3 months supply of food.
 My grandparents, though certainly not wealthy, always had at least a year’s supply of food on hand.
 Though some today might accuse them of hoarding, they would have told you it is simply wise to have extra on hand.
 It helps with the unexpected pot holes one goes through in life.

 So where to start?
-Start with the essentials and prepare a little at a time.
+Start with the essentials.
 We make sure we have plenty of extra water on hand.
 You could use a Berkey gravity fed water filter if you have a good water supply.
-The Berkey filters remove almost all possible contaminants.
+The Berkey filters, remove almost all possible contaminants.
 We have used this system since 2007 and absolutely love it.
 It costs at the beginning, but saves you lots of money over time.
 You could also have extra 5 gallon jugs of water that you store in a back room.